-The University admits new acupuncture and Oriental medicine students in September and January of each calendar year.
+The University admits new acupuncture and Oriental medicine students in September, May and January of each calendar year.
 Transfer students may be admitted at the beginning of any trimester.
 Students in the Herbal Medicine Certificate program take courses according to the schedule for the Master of Oriental Medicine.

-ABOUT THE SCHOOL OF MASSAGE THERAPY
+ABOUT THE MASSAGE THERAPY PROGRAMS

-Students seeking a rigorous professional massage therapy curriculum will find quality and excellence in Northwestern's School of Massage Therapy.
-The certificate program at the School of Massage Therapy is accredited by the Commission on Massage Therapy Accreditation (COMTA).
+Students seeking a rigorous professional massage therapy curriculum will find quality and excellence in Northwestern's Massage Therapy programs.
+The certificate program in Massage Therapy is accredited by the Commission on Massage Therapy Accreditation (COMTA).